mdtanrikulu/use-metamask/README.md

 );
 ```

-2. import your hook to your App component
+2. Import your hook to your App component
 ```JS
 import { useEffect, useState } from "react";
 import { useMetamask }         from "use-metamask";